 - a frame you can decode purely from its own data

 - larger than predictive (B- and F-)frames when B/F can predict differences to adjacent frames fairly well (e.g. motion and such), which is usually.
-Yet I-frames are preferable when predictive frames don't work so well, such as camera cuts.
-Encoders will typically choose I-frames for those.
+When predictive frames don't work well, such as camera cuts, -frames are preferable.

-- having regular I-frames helps faster seeking, because seeking generally means "look for the most recent I-frame, decoding all video until you reach the requested frame"
+- having regular I-frames helps faster seeking, because seeking generally means "look for the most recent I-frame, and start decoding all video until you reach the requested frame"

 - P-frame (predictive)

 - uses information from previous frame

 - ...which is typically less information than a complete I-frame, so makes for better compression

 - uses information both from previous and next frame

 - which ends up being less information than forward-only prediction

 - does better on slow motion(verify)